College Sport

 There are many different factors that coaches consider when offering scholarships.

-College coaches will not only look at your athletic or sporting level, but also your academic performance, work ethic and character.
+College coaches will not only look for your athletic or sporting level, but also your academic performance, work ethic and character.

-When we talk about sports scholarships, your sporting level is a priority and a major focus.
+When we talk about sports scholarships, your athletic level is a high priority and focus.
 Your skills, results and experience on a football pitch will be the most important of the various parameters on which schools assess you.
 It could be your ticket to a fantastic – and paid – education where elite sport is an integral part of the whole experience.

 However, if a college coach is interested in a handful of players who are at the same level, personality, core values and school level will determine who is chosen.
 Colleges in the US look for the whole package when awarding sports scholarships; the sporting, the academic as well as the personal.
 Having a high sporting level can therefore carry you a long way towards a Scholarship, but not necessarily all the way in all cases.